Index01/RoomBot/README.md

 ## Data Sanitization

 There is a script which will take live data from the room list spreadsheet and a Secret Party export and appropriately anonymize it.
-For the room list, some randomness is applied, and there are configurable weights.
+For the room list, some randomness may be applied, and there are configurable weights.
 All guests and placers listed in the room list will be sourced from the original room list.

-For the room list, the following changes are made

-* The first and last name are changed
-* Placers (art and manual room) are selected from a randomly generated group
-* All blank `Placed By` fields are replaced with `Roombaht`
-* Placed rooms are randomly generated, ignoring original selections (weight name `placed`).
-* Secondary names are randomly added to placed rooms (weight name `secondary`).
-* A random selection of rooms will become art rooms (weight name `art`).
-Art types are selected from a randomly generated group.

 For the guest list, the following changes are made